 Connecting a Generator to Your Home

-You can also connect many portable generators to your home.
+You can also buy a portable generator that you can later connect to your home.
 However, neither they nor whole-house generators are a DIY job.
 You’ll need to install a transfer switch and have the work done by a qualified electrician.

 There are other considerations as well.
 Number one is making sure the generator you choose has enough power.
 If you don’t have enough power to run the entire house plus startup surge, you may need to flip some breakers to prioritize.
 If you’re going with a portable generator, you need to make sure you know where it’s going to sit while it’s running and that you have a long enough cable to reach your transfer switch.

 Need more specific suggestions on buying a portable generator?
-Check out some of our favorite generators!
+Check out our recommendations on your best portable generator choices.